AlexandrSokolov/readme_formatting/README.md

 <summary>Tips for collapsed sections</summary>

-### You can add a header
+### You can add a header within a collapsed section

 You can add text within a collapsed section.

-You can add an image or a code block, too.
+You can add within a collapsed section an image or a code block, too.

 ```ruby
    puts "Hello World"